YaoLab-Bioinfo/MaizeSNPDB/README.md

 Please check CRAN (<a href="https://cran.r-project.org/" target="_blank">https://cran.r-project.org/</a>) for the installation of R.
 Please check <a href="https://www.rstudio.com/" target="_blank">https://www.rstudio.com/</a> for the installation of RStudio.

-**Step 2: Install the R Shiny package and other packages required by maizeSNPDB**
+**Step 2: Install the R Shiny package and other packages required by MaizeSNPDB**

 Start an R session using RStudio and run these lines:
 ```